HMO701 - Advanced Optometric Studies 1

 HMO305 and HMO306

-2 x 2 hours problem-based learning seminars; 3 x 2 hours of clinical skills laboratories; up to 10 hours of supporting classes; and 1 x 2 hours team-based learning sessions for 10 weeks of trimester.
-2 x 7 hours of symposia and 2 x 20 hours of clinical placements across trimester
+2 x 2 hours problem-based learning seminars, 3 x 2 hours of clinical skills practicals, up to 10 hours of supporting classes, and 1 x 2 hours team-based learning sessions for 10 weeks of trimester; 1 x 8 hours of transition to clinical practice workshop, and up to 12 hours of inter-professional care plan development;up to 66 hours of clinical placements at the ACO, 3 x 4 hours of ophthalmology placements, and up to 6 hours of paediatric placement across the trimester.

 If you have not completed the prerequisites HMO305 and HMO306 in the last three months please contact firstname.lastname@example.org

-Team-based learning: 10 x individual readiness assurance tests and team readiness assurance tests 15%; research proposal (2000 words) and preliminary data submission 15%; clinical placement and professionalism, supervisor assessment 45%; written examination (2 hours) 25%.
+Assessment task 1: Team-based learning: 10 x individual readiness assurance tests and team readiness assurance tests 15%

 Unit Fee Information